 When the conscious and subconscious mind are aligned the path ahead becomes simple.

-Tactics for Transitioning to a Vegan Lifestyle
+Other Important Hacks for Transitioning to a Vegan Lifestyle

 To transition over to a new way of living there are several things you can do to speed up the path.